 Copyright © Nucleus Medical Media, Inc.

-It is not known what causes these calcium pyrophosates to form, but genetics appears to play a role.
+It is not known what causes these calcium pyrophosphates to form.
+Genetics appear to play a role since it may run in families.

 In most cases, CPPD does not lead to symptoms.
-Symptoms may come and go in acute attacks called flare-ups.
+When symptoms occur, they may come and go in acute attacks called flare-ups.
+They may get worse over 6-24 hours and last for 5-12 days.
+The frequency of flare-ups may increase with age.

 Pseudoosteoarthritis symptoms are the most common type, especially in the knee.
 Symptoms may be on both sides of the body, but are generally worse on one side.
 Pseudoosteoarthritis may cause: